Holburne Museum: Collection

 The heart of the present-day collection was formed by Sir Thomas William Holburne (1793–1874).
 As a second son, Thomas William (generally known as William) first pursued a naval career.
 He ultimately inherited the baronetcy in 1820 following the death of his elder brother Francis at the Battle of Bayonne in 1814.

 Details of the circumstances and pattern of Sir William's collecting are unclear, but to inherited Chinese armorial porcelain, silver and portraits he added seventeenth and eighteenth-century silver and porcelain, Italian maiolica and bronzes, Old Master paintings, portrait miniatures, books and furniture and a variety of other smaller items including Roman glass, coins, enamels, seals, gems and snuff boxes.

 In 1882 Sir William's collection of over 4,000 objects, pictures and books was bequeathed to the people of Bath by his sister, Mary Anne Barbara Holburne (1802–1882).
 After the museum was opened the collection has continued to expand with over 2,500 further objects being acquired.
 In sections of the collection where the original holdings were comprehensive (maiolica, silver and gems) little has been added while under-represented sections have been supplemented, such as the original tiny group of glass that was greatly enlarged in the 1920s and 1930s by gifts from the Blathwayt family of Dyrham Park and the Holburne Society.
 Similarly, the scope of the oriental ceramics collection has been widened, with earlier pieces bequeathed by the collectors J Murray Elgar in 1955 and George Warre in 1938.

 Significant acquisitions have greatly increased the museum's collection of British eighteenth and early nineteenth-century paintings and miniatures.
 In 1955 the museum received ten pictures from the bequest of Ernest E Cook, grandson of the travel entrepreneur Thomas Cook.
 These included works by Gainsborough, Stubbs and Turner.
 Mid-eighteenth century portraits of the Sargent family by Allan Ramsay came with the bequest of Sir Orme Sargent in 1962.
 With few exceptions, acquisitions were (and continue to be) required to keep with the character of the original Holburne collection to ensure its continued coherence.

 The museum also owns portraits by modern artists such as David Fisher, who won the museum's 2008 competition for a commissioned portrait.

 Alongside the permanent collection, the museum also has many long-term loans including the most recent from the estate of Bruno Schroder.
 The family loaned the museum various Northern Renaissance portraits for a period of 20 years.
 These loans include: Hans Burgkmeier's portrait of Jakob Fugger and Sybilla Artzt and Albrecht Durer's engravings of Christ's Passion.

 Exhibitions

 Alongside the permanent collection and long-term loans, the Holburne Museum also hosts many exhibitions focusing on many different types of art.
 These are often housed in the dedicated exhibition spaces in the Roper Gallery and the Wirth Gallery.
 Exhibitions have also been known to be placed in the Ballroom and the Brownsword Picture Gallery.

-Some of the most popular and recent exhibitions in 2021/2022 have included: